cmb69/calendar_xh/README.md

 ### Next Event

-Optionally, you can show the next scheduled event in a *marquee*, either from the template:
+Optionally, you can show the next scheduled event in a *marquee* like manner, either from the template:

     <?=nextevent()?>